espositocode/sublate/README.md

 # Sublate

-Sublate is a python library for building template projects.
+Sublate is a python library for building project templates.